EXCITING NEWS! OpenAI’s ChatGPT-4o now included as your AI-powered translation assistant!

 Today, more and more human translators will start their translation process with machine translation.
 Pure machine translation will give the user a bare-bones first-draft translation of a file without any quality improvements.

-The best Translation Memory software uses AI, Artificial Intelligence, to “train” machine translation software.
 Training machine translation is done by applying machine learning to teach the machine translation software the proper translations of your text.
-In short, your edits and content help teach the software the words and phrases you want to use in your translations.
+In short, your edits and content help teach the software the words and phrases you want to use in your translations, so the translation improves every time.

 Another way a Translation Memory application improves your translation is the software actually aids the user in creating higher-quality translations from machine-translated content by storing translations in a bilingual repository called a Translation Memory.